 Notify the clinical site at least 30 minutes prior to the start of the shift if you are going to deviate from your scheduled hours.
-In an emergency situation, notify the clinical site as soon as possible.
+In the event of an emergency, the student must notify the clinical site and Clinical Coordinator as soon as possible.